-Although the shutdown predictions didn’t come to fruition this month, given the political landscape of the past few years, it seems that at least a threat of shutdown will continue into the foreseeable future.
-So, while some might see this as an opportunity to take a mini-break from work to take advantage of DC-area shutdown happy hour specials (and there’s nothing wrong with that!), there are some things you can do to help keep yourself moving forward while you have a few extra days on your hands.
+What can government workers do if a shutdown does happen?
+While some might see a potential shutdown as an opportunity to take a mini-break from work to take advantage of shutdown happy hour specials (and there’s nothing wrong with that!), there are some things you can do to help keep yourself moving forward while you have extra time on your hands.

 - Review your career goals: How long has it been since you thought about where you’d like to go in your career?
 If you already have your goals written out, perfect.
 Get them out and review.
 Have your goals changed?
 Are you meeting your targets?
 Do you need to rethink how to get where you’re going?
 Take an afternoon and have a strategy session so you can come back to the office knowing what you need to do to reach your goals.

 - (Re)write out your short- and long-term goals for better alignment: I’m talking both personal and career goals.
 Think about where you want to be within the next year, five years, and 10 years (or any timeframe in between).
 Write down goals for your personal life on one side of the paper and your career goals on the other.
 Look them over and see where the align and diverge.
 Do you want to move to Hawaii in five years but are also planning on a promotion within your D.C.-office at the same time?
 Look at each goal realistically, and determine which can actually be accomplished in the timeframe you’ve assigned.
 Once you have those set, next choose those on which you want to focus in the near future and make an action plan for how to achieve these goals.